The Washington Semester

 - Participate in courses taught in Washington D.C. in a seminar format by Baruch College faculty with extensive DC experience.

-- Obtain 12 graduate-level credits toward the Master of Public Administration (MPA), Master of International Affairs (MIA), or Master of Science in Higher Education Administration (MSEd-HEA)
+- Obtain 12 graduate-level credits toward the Master of Public Administration (MPA), Master of International Affairs (MIA), Master of Science in Higher Education Administration (MSEd-HEA), or Master of Science in City Planning (MSCP)

 - Experience everything the nation’s capital has to offer – network with policymakers and thought leaders and participate in tours of historical landmarks.